geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 That means VarPro is *not* a full-featured nonlinear least squares minimization algorithm in and of itself, but a clever way of rewriting the problem before tackling it numerically.
 We will see how to compose Variable Projection with off-the-shelf nonlinear least squares solvers.
-Let's now translate the principle above into formulas.
+Let's now translate the principle above into formulae.

 # The Model Function